Suchismita-Deb/Suchismita-Deb.github.io/content/post/Cloud/GCP/InterviewQuestion/Topic2.md

 +++
-title = 'Topic2'
+title = 'Topic 2'
 date = 2025-02-11T14:43:06+05:30

 url = "/post/Cloud/GCP/InterviewQuestion/Topic2"
 tags = ['interviewQuestion', 'java']
 +++
-### How to deploy application to Google Cloud.
+## How to deploy application to Google Cloud.

-First add teh app engine plugin into maven.
+First add the app engine plugin into maven.

-Open console.
-Select create a project.
-Give a project name.
+Open console - Select Create a project - Give a project name.
-Note the project Is.
+Note the project Id.
 Enable billing for the project.

-App Engine.
-Select the language.
-Then set the region.
+In App Engine - Select the language - Then set the region.
 Install the Google Cloud SDK.
-Open sdk in terminal - Set the project `gcloud config set project projectId` See the project is in same cloud configure - `gcloud config list`
+Open sdk in terminal - Set the project `gcloud config set project projectId`
+See the project is in same cloud configure - `gcloud config list`

 In gcloud we need to set the environment we are using and the jdk version.
 There should be one yml file in the appEngine folder.
 Inside the app.yml file.
 ```yml